alentodorov/real-dark-mirror/README.md

 ### How it works
 The script performs the following steps:

-It reads all markdown files from a specified directory and extracts the text content from them using the markdown_to_text() function.
+- It reads all markdown files from a specified directory and extracts the text content from them using the markdown_to_text() function.

-It then uses the Sentence Transformer library to encode the diary entry texts into dense vector representations using the get_embeddings() function.
+- It then uses the Sentence Transformer library to encode the diary entry texts into dense vector representations using the get_embeddings() function.

-It saves the diary entry embeddings to disk using the save_embeddings_to_disk() function.
+- It saves the diary entry embeddings to disk using the save_embeddings_to_disk() function.

-It uses cosine similarity to filter the most relevant diary entries that match a given prompt using the filter_relevant_entries() function.
+- It uses cosine similarity to filter the most relevant diary entries that match a given prompt using the filter_relevant_entries() function.

-It combines the filtered diary entries into a single string and generates a response to the prompt using OpenAI's API via the generate_response() function.
+- It combines the filtered diary entries into a single string and generates a response to the prompt using OpenAI's API via the generate_response() function.

 ### Things to calibrate
 1. The threshold of the embeddings `filter_relevant_entries`.
 2. The temperature of the response on `generate_response`.

 PS: This is the first time I've ever worked in Python.
-This app is based on asking Chat GPT 4 questions on "How to accomplis X?"
+This app is based on asking Chat GPT 4 questions on "How to accomplish X?"